Randy J. Nelson: Research

 Nelson has conducted research in four fields (1) seasonality in physiology and behavior, (2) photoperiodism and immune function (3), circadian rhythms and sleep, and (4) aggression).
 Although much of his early research was on reproductive physiology and behavior, his lab started to use day length as a precise environmental probe to elicit season-specific changes in brain and behavior.
 His group demonstrated that short days impair spatial learning and memory by dampening LTP.
 Indeed the hippocampus is reduced in size in short days or by melatonin treatment that mimics short days.
 He also demonstrated that blood flow into the hippocampus is curtailed by short days, which may drive the reduction in neurogenesis that has been reported.

 At Johns Hopkins, Nelson formed important collaborations with Solomon Snyder among others in the burgeoning field of understanding the behavioral role of specific gene products.
 He had a role in identifying genes involved in the regulation of motivated behaviors such as aggression and reproduction.
 For example, in the early stages of the “transgenic mouse revolution”, he and his Hopkins colleague published a comprehensive series of studies detailing the effects on nitric oxide (NO), at the time a novel neural modulator, on behavior.
-They established a large increase in aggressive behavior and excessive, inappropriate sexual behavior in transgenic mice lacking the NOS gene, which suggested that NO normally forms a behavioral 'brake' on impulsive, motivated behaviors.
+They established a large increase in aggressive behavior and excessive, inappropriate sexual behavior in transgenic mice lacking the NOS gene, which suggested that NO typically forms a behavioral 'brake' on impulsive, motivated behaviors.
 The functional significance of gaseous neuromodulators was established by this research.
 This original study was the first comprehensive behavioral phenotyping study in a transgenic mouse.
-It has been cited over 800 times and provoked much basic research into the biological bases underlying aggression.
+It has been cited over 900 times and provoked much basic research into the biological bases underlying aggression.